 In the mid 90s, John Rawson left a successful hairdressing career to pursue hair and beauty photography.
-Having been in the hair world since his teens, Rawson recalls the moment he decided it was time for a change, “I came to the decision that I didn’t want to cheat people.
+Having been in the hair world since his teens, Rawson recalls the moment that he decided it was time to trade in his scissors for a camera.
+“I came to the decision that I didn’t want to cheat people.
 I had been so in love with hair, had such a passion for it and loved teaching, but suddenly I felt like I wasn’t in love with it anymore.
 I wanted to be in a studio, creating imagery.”

-He began assisting a photographer friend, working with him in his studio for months, before eventually drawing on his hairdressing contacts to take his tentative first steps into shooting hair.
+He began assisting a photographer friend, working with him at this studio for months before eventually using his hairdressing contacts to take his first tentative steps into photographing hair.
 “A friend of mine who was a hairdresser said ‘well, will you do some pictures for us?’ and it got the front cover of the journal.
 It snowballed from there.”

-Now an established industry photographer, Rawson has shot countless collections for clients including HOB, Saco, Errol Douglas, RUSH, Charlotte Mensah, Mark Hayes and Rainbow Room, securing over 30 winning collections at the British Hairdressing Awards.
-He spoke to INFRINGE Editor-in-Chief Anthony Mascolo about trading in his scissors for a camera, and how his experience in hairdressing informs his approach to shooting hair.
+Now an established industry photographer, Rawson has shot countless collections for clients including HOB, Saco, Errol Douglas, RUSH, Charlotte Mensah, Mark Hayes and Rainbow Room, culminating in more than 30 winning collections at the British Hairdressing Awards.
+He spoke to INFRINGE Editor-in-chief Anthony Mascolo about how his former hairdressing outlook influences his approach to photographing hair.